HIDGlobalDocs/style-guide/docs/lists.md

 When you include lists in your content, consider these best practices:

 - Introduce lists with a complete lead-in sentence that describes the purpose or the content of the list.
-- Include more than 1 item in a list.
+- Include more than one item in a list.
-- Introduce only 1 idea, item, or action in each list item.
+- Introduce only one idea, item, or action in each list item.
-- Use no more than 2 levels in a list: a primary list and a sublist.
+- Use no more than two levels in a list: a primary list and a sublist.
     - Use sublists sparingly to avoid overcomplicating information.
-    - Ensure sublists have more than 1 item.
+    - Ensure sublists have more than one item.
 - Capitalize the first letter of every list item.
 - In general, follow these punctuation guidelines for the items in a list:
     - If the list items are complete sentences, include end punctuation.